benja-opazo/dns-cloudflare-mpy/README.md

 ## Troubleshooting

-If you encounter any problems, connect via serial port to get debug output and diagnose the issue.
-You can use [tio](https://github.com/tio/tio) on linux or MacOS, or [putty](https://putty.org/index.html) on Windows.
+If you encounter any problems, connect via Serial Port to get debug output and diagnose the issue.
+You can use [tio](https://github.com/tio/tio) on Linux or MacOS, or [putty](https://putty.org/index.html) on Windows.

-You can also modify the `main.py` by commenting `main()` and adding `import diag`:
+You can also modify the `main.py` by commenting `main()` and adding `import diag`.
+This will allow you to run the connectivity test suite (DNS, HTTP, NTP, HTTPS/TLS) and diagnose any issues by checking the debug output via serial port.

 ```python
 #...